-26 All nine types are defined in the Introduction.
+29All nine types are defined in the Introduction.
 In defining D1 and D2 we disallow dominance by mixed strategies because discovering it involves algebra or mental averaging, which we judged too complex.
 "Dominance" means pure-strategy dominance unless otherwise noted.
 Our model implicitly allows a uniform random type like S&W's L0.

-27One could construct an ad hoc type to mimic each subject's decision history exactly, but this would have little explanatory power.
+30One could construct an ad hoc type to mimic each subject's decision history exactly, but this would have little explanatory power.
 Moreover, because there are many alternative rationales for any given decision history, there would be no way to derive the cognitive implications of such types, which is an essential part of our analysis.

-28To reduce sampling error, we base our definition on the pooled Baseline and OB frequencies, which differ only slightly; this makes the definition uniform across the Baseline and OB treatments, and differs from a definition using only the Baseline data in one of 18 games for each player role.
-Thus, for instance, a Sophisticated Row player's decision in a given game is his best response to the pooled Baseline and OB frequencies of Column subjects' decisions in that game.
+31To reduce sampling error, we base our definition on the pooled Baseline and OB frequencies, which differ only slightly; this makes the definition uniform across the Baseline and OB treatments, and differs from a definition using only the Baseline data in one of 18 games for each player role.
+Thus, for instance, a Sophisticated Row player's decision in a given game is his best reponse to the pooled Baseline and OB frequencies of Column subjects' decisions in that game.
 If there were an empirically reliable theory of players' responses to games like ours, we could use it to make Sophisticated a purely theoretical construct.
 But subjects' responses to games like ours vary in ways that cannot yet be predicted entirely by theory (Table II).
-This way to operationalize Sophisticated is implicit in a method sometimes used to test for the rationality of subjects' responses, as in Roth and Murnighan (1982).
+This way to operationalize Sophisticated is implicit in a addressing the issues raised by prior understandings without imposing structural restrictions on how others' decisions are determined.